Physical Education & Recreation (PER)

 PER A135 Beginning Swimming 1 Credit

-Introduces proper breathing technique and basic strokes for those with little or no swimming background.
+Introduces proper breathing techniques and basic strokes for those with little or no swimming background.
 Emphasizes personal water safety.

 PER A143 Beginning Hockey 1 Credit